msobanjo/courseware/courseware/aws-cli/03-ec2-vpc-security-groups/README.md

 - A security group name cannot start with sg-.
 - A security group name must be unique within the VPC.

-## Security Group Rules
-You can add or remove rules for a security group (also referred to as authorizing or revoking inbound or outbound access).
-A rule applies either to inbound traffic (ingress) or outbound traffic (egress).
-You can grant access to a specific CIDR range, or to another security group in your VPC or in a peer VPC (requires a VPC peering connection).

-The following are the basic parts of a security group rule in a VPC:
-- (Inbound rules only) The source of the traffic and the destination port or port range.
-The source can be another security group, an IPv4 or IPv6 CIDR block, or a single IPv4 or IPv6 address.
-- (Outbound rules only) The destination for the traffic and the destination port or port range.
-The destination can be another security group, an IPv4 or IPv6 CIDR block, a single IPv4 or IPv6 address, or a prefix list ID ( A service is identified by a prefix list—the name and ID of a service for a Region).
-- Any protocol that has a standard protocol number (for a list, see Protocol Numbers).
-If you specify ICMP as the protocol, you can specify any or all of the ICMP types and codes.
-- An optional description for the security group rule to help you identify it later.
-A description can be up to 255 characters in length.
-Allowed characters are a-z, A-Z, 0-9, spaces, and ._-:/()#,@[]+=;{}!$*.

-When you specify a CIDR block as the source for a rule, traffic is allowed from the specified addresses for the specified protocol and port.
-When you specify a security group as the source for a rule, traffic is allowed from the elastic network interfaces (ENI) for the instances associated with the source security group for the specified protocol and port.
-Adding a security group as a source does not add rules from the source security group.

-If you specify a single IPv4 address, specify the address using the /32 prefix length.
-If you specify a single IPv6 address, specify it using the /128 prefix length.

-Some systems for setting up firewalls let you filter on source ports.
-Security groups let you filter only on destination ports.

-When you add or remove rules, they are automatically applied to all instances associated with the security group.

 ## Creating Security Groups
 Security groups can be created and applied to a VPC, instances within this VPC will then be effected.
 ```bash